moliver28/research-handbook/content/handbook/engineering/releases/patch-releases/index.md

 ### Unplanned critical patch release process

-Unplanned critical patch releases are used to immediately patch and mitigate a high-severity vulnerability in order to meet the [Security Remediation SLAs]
+Unplanned critical patch releases are ad-hoc processes used to immediately patch and mitigate a high-severity vulnerability in order to meet the [Security Remediation SLAs].

 Following the [GitLab Maintenance Policy], the vulnerability will be fixed in all supported versions following [Security Remediation SLAs].